avast/topee/README.md

 =====
 Topee is a framework that runs Chrome extension code on Safari.

-While Google Chrome, Firefox and Edge share the same extension API, Safari extension are going in a different direction, requiring developers to use a different set of APIs and partly also Swift instea of JavaScript.
+While Google Chrome, Firefox and Edge share the same extension API, Safari extensions are going in a different direction, requiring developers to use a different set of APIs and partly also Swift instead of JavaScript.

 The Topee project provides the Google Chrome Extension API for Safari, allowing you to run a single codebase on all the browsers.